mendezc0251/HG-Game-Jam/docs/gdd.md

 ### Art Style

 Visual inspiration / references (include images if possible)
+- Cave story

 How should the visuals make the player feel?
+-

 ### Music & Sound

 Music style & influences
+- Chiptune

 What emotions should the soundtrack evoke?
+- lonely, isolated, focused on mission (motivation)

 Sound effects approach
+- as needed

 ### Features

 (List the important gameplay systems that make your game unique)
+- time travel

 ### Audience & Platform

 Target players: [casual, hardcore, puzzle fans, etc.]
+- hardcore (people who like platformers and action games, know how to manuver and gauge distances of projectiles)

 ### Platform: [PC, console, mobile, web]
 - Web